 - 4 tbsp toasted salted pistachios

-In the meantime, heat oil and butter a large pan over medium-high heat.
+- In the meantime, heat oil and butter in a large pan or skillet over medium-high heat.
 Add bacon, cook until crispy and golden brown, stirring occasionally, for about 5 minutes.
 Transfer to a plate, while trying to leave as much grease as possible in the pan.

 - To the same pan, add garlic.
 Cook over low heat, about 2 minutes or until fragrant and soft.
 Pour in white wine, stir with a wooden spoon to dissolve the browned bits from the bottom.
 Bring to a boil and simmer for 2 minutes.
 Stir in salt, black pepper, red pepper flakes, dried sage.